Montclair Hit-And-Run Accident Attorneys

 Can You Get Punitive Damages For A Hit-And-Run?

-Punitive damages are awarded to punish the defendant’s reckless or malicious behavior.
+Punitive damages are designed to punish the defendant’s reckless or malicious behavior.
 In hit-and-run cases, if the defendant’s actions were grossly negligent or intentional, the court may award punitive damages in addition to compensatory damages.

 However, punitive damages are rarely awarded.
 The court must find that the defendant’s conduct was so outrageous as to warrant punishment.
 This process requires a high standard of proof.
-Get in touch with our hit-and-run accident lawyers in Montclair today.
+Get in touch with our hit-and-run accident lawyers in Montclair.
 We can help you determine which damages you may be eligible for.

 Does Insurance Cover Hit-And-Run Cases Involving Parked Cars?